joseph-abell/york-oratory/content/groups.md

       6:15pm Mass on Saturday and the 10.30am and 12 noon Masses on Sunday.
 They practise on Thursday from 7pm to 9pm.
 They also ring for weddings by arrangement. stwilfridsbellringers.org.uk
+    description: >-
+      The St Wilfrid’s Bellringers ring the ten bells in the tower before the 6:15pm Mass on Saturday and the 10.30am and 12 noon Masses on Sunday.
     groupType: ''
     primaryImage: ''
     title: St Wilfrid’s Bellringers